-Our principal shareholders, officers and directors currently beneficially own approximately 71.54% of our Ordinary Shares, and are expected to beneficially own approximately 75.65% of our Ordinary Shares following the January 2021 Second Closing.
+Our principal shareholders, officers and directors currently beneficially own approximately 75.76% of our Ordinary Shares.
 They will therefore be able to exert significant control over matters submitted to our shareholders for approval.

-As of April 8, 2021, our principal shareholders, officers and directors beneficially own approximately 71.54% of our Ordinary Shares, and are expected to beneficially own approximately 75.65% of our Ordinary Shares following the January 2021 Second Closing.
+As of the date of this prospectus, our principal shareholders, officers and directors beneficially own approximately 75.76% of our Ordinary Shares.
 This significant concentration of share ownership may adversely affect the trading price for our Ordinary Shares because investors often perceive disadvantages in owning shares in companies with controlling shareholders.
 As a result, these shareholders, if they acted together, could significantly influence or even unilaterally approve matters requiring approval by our shareholders, including the election of directors and the approval of mergers or other business combination transactions.
 The interests of these shareholders may not always coincide with our interests or the interests of other shareholders.